skoussou/hackathlon-helper-api/Readme.md

-# hola
+# Hackathlon Helper API
-hola microservice using Java EE (JAX-RS) on WildFly Swarm
+helper-api microservice using Java EE (JAX-RS) on WildFly Swarm

 The detailed instructions to run *Red Hat Helloworld MSA* demo, can be found at the following repository: <https://github.com/redhat-helloworld-msa/helloworld-msa>